-John P. Tuman is Professor and Chair in the Department of Political Science at UNLV.
+John P. Tuman is the Associate Dean for Faculty and Professor of Political Science at UNLV.
 He received his Ph.D. in Political Science from the University of California, Los Angeles (1994), his M.A. in Political Science from the University of Chicago (1988), and his B.A. in Political Science (High Honors) from the University of California, Berkeley (1985).
 He teaches courses on Comparative Politics and International Relations, with a focus on Latin America and foreign policy.
 Professor Tuman also served as chair of the department from 2009 to 2018.

 He is author of Reshaping the North American Automobile Industry: Restructuring, Corporatism and Union Democracy in Mexico(Routledge/Continuum, 2003 [reprint, 2015]), The North American Auto Industry Beyond NAFTA: Productivity and Industrial Relations (Center for Strategic & International Studies, 2000), and Latin American Migrants in the Las Vegas Valley: Civic Engagement and Political Participation(Woodrow Wilson International Center for Scholars, 2009).
 He is also co-editor of Transforming the Latin American Automobile Industry: Unions, Workers, and the Politics of Restructuring (M.E.
 Sharpe, 1998) and Voices and Visions: 2008 Proceedings of the Pacific Coast Council on Latin American Studies (PCCLAS, 2010), and junior co-author of Comparative Politics: Nations and Theories in a Changing World (Prentice Hall, 2000).